exoad/learnlua.lua/README.md

 # learnlua.lua

-Speed Learn Lua with a comprehensive guide
+Speed Learn Lua with a comprehensive guide.<br>
+*This is more intuitive for a more experienced programmer*

 Created by exoad